No-Git-Tag/cool-apps-collection/README.md

 # ANDROID APPS

-[Fairemail](https://email.faircode.eu/) - an email client that is focused on privacy (and is more battery efficent from what i have experienced)
+[Fairemail](https://email.faircode.eu/) - an open source email client that is focused on privacy (and is more battery efficent from what i have experienced)
+[Accubattery](https://accubatteryapp.com/) - an app that can help you track your phone's battery life

 # WINDOWS APPS